dimi309/small3d/README.md

 small3d
 =======

-This is a free, open-source, minimalistic 3D game engine, developed in C++ and using OpenGL with shaders.
+This is a free, open-source, minimalistic 3D game engine, developed in C++ and using OpenGL with shaders (version 3.3 required as a minimum).

 Games made with the engine
 --------------------------